Eobard Thawne: Flash War and return to Flashpoint

 In the 2018 event Flash War, Hunter Zolomon sends the Renegades to arrest Iris for Thawne's death, as part of a plan to instigate a conflict between Barry and Wally.
 It is revealed that, after being freed from prison by Captain Boomerang in Brightest Day, Thawne broke Zolomon out of prison and took him to the 25th century, accepting his offer to work together.
 The pair secretly took over the Temporal Courts and formed the Renegades, but eventually had a falling out over a difference in motives, culminating in Thawne returning to the past.
 Thawne's repeated deaths infuriated Zolomon, triggering a change in his own motives.
-Zolomon discovers that Thawne was responsible for his transformation into his successor Zoom, with Thawne having given the Clown the gun with which he killed Zolomon's father-in-law and changed the course of Zolomon's history.
+Zolomon discovers Thawne had given the gun to the Clown, thus Thawne was responsible for his successor's transformation into Zoom.

 It is later revealed that Thawne pulled Thomas out of the Flashpoint timeline just as Manhattan erased it, to torment Thomas with the reality where Bruce is Batman.
 Thawne is briefly resurrected again in the 2022 storyline Flashpoint Beyond, when Bruce restores the Flashpoint timeline.
 Thawne seeks out Thomas, who had also been sent back to that timeline, but is murdered by Martha Wayne / Joker shortly afterwards.

+Barry is forced to recruit Eobard Thawne and Godspeed to fight a villain named Paradox.
+He then kills Godspeed while revealing that he was the one who killed his brother before escaping and taking over Barry's body.
+In the final battle, Godspeed reveals that he subtly influenced Wally's actions during Flash War and Heroes in Crisis.
+Barry eventually defeats Eobard seemingly permanently by forgiving Eobard for his mother's death to let go of the toxic cycle.
+Barry phases when Eobard tries to attack him, transferring some of his speed force to Eobard which nullifies Eobard's ability to change the timeline without consequences.
+This erases Eobard's experiences as Reverse Flash, leaving him as a tour guide in the 25th century.

+DC All In

+In Simon Spurrier's run on Flash, there is an entity called the Crown of Thawnes which is a manifestation of all Reverse Flashes from different universes who want Wally to destroy the timeline.
+With the help of the Flash family, Wally is able to stop the Crown of Thawnes for good.